Dr. Tomiko Yoneda (Tiko), PhD

 Hebi Wang

-Hebi Wang (she/her) is a third-year Statistics master’s student at UC Davis.
-She received her B.S. in Statistics in China in 2023.
+Hebi Wang (she/her) recently received her Statistics master’s student at UC Davis in 2025 and her B.S. in Statistics in China in 2023.
 Hebi is broadly interested in how personality impacts physical and mental health, well-being, and intimate relationships.
 She is currently applying to graduate programs in personality psychology.
 In her free time, she loves singing, dancing, sketching, and making crafts.

 Hanjie Shao